 Create Your Own Blog for Poems

 You can also create a blog site for publishing your poems.

 It did great.
-I was able to generate visitors to my site and later monetized it with ads that enable me to make a few bucks from the same.
+I was able to generate visitors to my site and later monetized it with ads that enabled me to earn a few bucks.

-Having a blog is also important as you can also showcase your new works, create a portfolio, sell books from your own website with almost 100% profit margins.
+Having a blog is also important as you can also showcase your new works, create a portfolio, sell books from your own website with almost 100% profit margin.

 You will not be dependent on other publishers and their commission dependent royalty.

 Though it takes time to generate traffic to your blog at the initial stage but in the long run, it will be worth the effort.